lucidrains/flash-cosine-sim-attention/README.md

 $ python benchmark.py
 ```

-For only benchmarking forwards or backwards, append either `--only-forwards` or `--only-backwards` flag to the above
+For only benchmarking forwards or backwards, append either `--only-forwards` or `--only-backwards` flag to the above.
+To benchmark autoregressive, append `--causal`

 ## Training a small GPT on Enwik8